choripan-systems/bleExp/README.md

 5. It can enable/disable notifications/indications on any characteristic that supports the NOTIFY/INDICATE property.
 6. It can save all session data into a log file.

-The image below shows the **bleExp** app discovering indoor bike trainers that support the [Fitness Machine Service](https://www.bluetooth.com/specifications/specs/html/?src=ftms-v1-0-1_1756429637/FTMS_v1.0.1/out/en/index-en.html), to which the BLE SIG assigned the UUID 0x1826.
-In this example the app discovered two devices: a Wahoo KICKR and a Zwift Hub.
+The image below shows the **bleExp** app discovering indoor bike trainers that support the standard BLE [Fitness Machine Service](https://www.bluetooth.com/specifications/specs/html/?src=ftms-v1-0-1_1756429637/FTMS_v1.0.1/out/en/index-en.html), with UUID 0x1826.
+In this example the app discovered two such devices: a Wahoo KICKR and a Zwift Hub.

 Selecting any of the discovered devices and pressing the "Show Advertisement Data" button displays all the data sent by the device in its Advertisement Indication and Scan Response messages:

 ![bleExp app discovering indoor bike trainers](./assets/bleExp-Demo-1.png)

-Pressing the "Connect to Selected Device" button makes the app establish a connection to the target device, and discover all its services and characteristics.
+Pressing the "Connect to Device" button makes the app establish a connection to the target device, and discover all its services and characteristics.
 Characteristics that support the READ attribute are automatically read, and the value is shown on the output log:

 ![bleExp app showing the advertisement data of the selected device](./assets/bleExp-Demo-2.png)